xiangxiangmeng/Apendex-A.github.io/README.md

 Same as the scale in Study 1.

 Exploratory Learning：
-Variable	Item
-Exploratory Learning	1.
-I have developed new capabilities for myself.
+    1. I have developed new capabilities for myself.
 	2. I have started to undertake new tasks that I was not familiar with before.
 	3. I have acquired new knowledge.
 	4. I have expanded my knowledge in entirely new fields for me.
 	5. I have learned to perform completely new tasks.

 Exploitative Learning：
-Variable	Item
-Exploitative Learning	1.
-Make good use of my existing capabilities.
+    1. Make good use of my existing capabilities.
 	2. Do a good job in my daily work.
 	3. Use the knowledge I currently have at work.
 	4. Consolidate my skills and knowledge in areas that support my existing work capabilities.
 	5. Learn to better complete existing work tasks.

 Hotel Employees' Creativity：
-Variable	Item
-Hotel Employees' Creativity	1.
-I interact with customers in a creative way.
+	1. I interact with customers in a creative way.
 	2. I can provide services to customers in a flexible manner.
 	3. I can put forward novel and practical ideas to meet customer needs.
 	4. For new customer problems, I can propose multiple solutions and evaluate them.